Tkachuk scores 2 as Senators beat Jets 4-2

 The Senators got one back on the power play with just under 9 minutes left in the opening period when Norris’ shot deflected off both Jets defenseman Derek Forbort and Tkachuk and past Hellebuyck.

-Brown scored his eighth goal in eight games and 14th overall when his shot went off Hellebuyck’s glove and into the net to tie the game 2-2 with 1:22 remaining in the period..
+Brown scored his eighth goal in eight games and 14th overall when his shot went off Hellebuyck’s glove and into the net to tie the game 2-2 with 1:22 remaining in the period.

+“I think he’s going to score the next 13,” Tkachuk said, referring to the number of games left in Ottawa’s season.

 The Jets outshot Ottawa 14-7 in the second period, thanks in part to having three power plays.
 However, Forsberg was sharp to keep his team in the game.